ryudokung/Project-0/_bmad-output/prd.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
 Project-0 is a sustainable Crypto Web Game that bridges traditional gaming mechanics with AI-driven innovation.
 It features a hybrid economy designed to eliminate "FOMO" cycles and high entry barriers by utilizing a **Web2.5 Onboarding strategy** (Social Login first, Wallet later).
-It utilizes AI to generate unique, seasonal NFT assets (Vehicles, Tanks, Ships) with genuine aesthetic and functional rarity.
+It utilizes AI to generate unique, seasonal NFT assets (**Vehicles**: Mechs, Tanks, Ships) with genuine aesthetic and functional rarity.
 The game is an **Intense, Evolving Live-Service Universe** where the creator gradually releases a dark, gripping narrative, new star systems, and context-driven patches to keep the exploration loop fresh and meaningful.

 ### 1.2 Project Classification
 - **Project Type:** Blockchain/Web3 & Web Application